Biomagnification

 Biomagnification is the buildup of concentration of a substance (x) in a food chain.
 For example the DDT concentration in parts per million increases with trophic level.
 Concentrations build up in organism's fat and tissue.
 Predators accumulate higher levels than prey.

 Biological magnification often refers to the process whereby substances such as pesticides or heavy metals work their way into lakes, rivers and the ocean, and then move up the food chain in progressively greater concentrations as they are incorporated into the diet of aquatic organisms such as zooplankton, which in turn are eaten perhaps by fish, which then may be eaten by bigger fish, large birds, animals, or humans.
 The substances become increasingly concentrated in tissues or internal organs as they move up the chain.
-Bioaccumulants are substances that increase in concentration in living organisms as they take in contaminated air, water, or food because the substances are very slowly metabolized or excreted.

 Processes

 Although sometimes used interchangeably with "bioaccumulation", an important distinction is drawn between the two, and with bioconcentration.